 The graph below shows that the tube current is not influenced by the cathode-to-anode voltage, if it is higher than 10 kV.
 Typical kV in radiography range from 40-120kV and 22-49kV in mammography.

-By activating parts of the chip layout, we can control the focus spot size, shape, and location on the target - yielding improved system performance at specific time points.
+By activating parts of the chip layout, we can control the focus spot size, shape, and location on the target.

 Using the analogy of a spark plug within a motor vehicle, instead of a manual ignition, a digital ignition process provides the car's stimulus to start and powers the engine.